matthew-edelmann/capstone_/README.md

 ### Brooklyn:

-This borough has the second best models after the Bronx.
+This borough has the second best models after the Bronx based on R^2 scores.
 The linear regression model however, isn't good here.

 #### Baseline: